MrUsefull/MrUsefull.github.io/content/posts/2025-08-25-refactoring-copy-pasta.md

 Seriously, you already had tests, right?

 The first step should be to write tests for the outermost function whose behavior we do not want to change.
-Starting with well tested code allows us to make drastic changes with confidence.
+Starting with well-tested code allows us to make drastic changes with confidence.
 In this case, that function is `AllowedZapFnCalls`.
 This function happened to already be tested, and exported functions should generally come with dedicated unit tests anyway.